 We accept applications all year.
 For 2019-2020, we will read applications by October 25 and April 1.
 Notifications will be emailed to applicants by November 1 and April 15.

 - One lower-division elective, selected from our list of approved electives.

-- DH 101: Introduction to DH101 (usually offered during the Fall Quarter)
+- DH 101: Introduction to DH101 (usually offered in the Fall Quarter and over the summer)

-- DH 150: Special Topics in Digital Humanities (topics vary; usually offered during the Winter Quarter)
+- DH 150: Special Topics in Digital Humanities (topics vary, so check out the Courses Page for details)

 - Three upper-division electives, selected from our list of approved courses.

 - DH 199 Group capstone class (usually offered in the Spring quarter)

 Detailed information on units and requirements is available here.